-As a fellow people pleaser, I find it so difficult to say no to someone.
-No matter how bad, uncomfortable or stressed it will make me feel – I just cannot say no.
+As a fellow people pleaser, I used to find it so difficult to say no to someone.
+No matter how bad, uncomfortable or stressed it will make me feel – I just could not say no.

 It can be as simple as someone asking to do something at work or a friend asking to stay with you for the weekend.
 These things may seem small to some people, but for someone with a heap of stress, anxiety and a lack of confidence, it’s not that easy to deal with.